Landixbtw/weather_cli/README.md

 ## How it works

-The programm uses curl to make the api requests, to the weatherstack api.
+The ```src/main.c``` file handles thing like the input, building the url, "transforming" the umlaute. the programm uses curl to make the api requests, to the weatherstack api.
 It receives a json_data.json file, that is then being parsed by the cJSON library.
 The json data is then being split into the information that we want to display on the command line.